 The Guild has a long tradition of service to the Church and National Guild with many (National) Projects at home and overseas been hugely supported over the years.
 Within the Church family The Guild has been to the forefront of events and fundraisers as well as fun and fellowship.
 "The Guild is a movement within the Church of Scotland, which invites and encourages both women AND MEN to commit their lives to Jesus Christ and enables them to express their faith in worship, prayer and action".
 There are themes and discussion topics which we incorporate into our syllabus and we always include speakers and support two of the six national projects in our syllabus each session.
 Please don't say "I'm not old enough to join Guild" - do come along and join the fun and fellowship of The Guild and see for yourself, make new friends and learn more about the work of this wonderful organisation.
 If something has been popular for over 125 years it must be doing something right!
 The Guild resumes for the autumn session on the 10th October.

-''The Friendship Club ( for people with memory loss ) meets in the Session House once a week from 12.0 till 4.0 p.m.
+''The Friendship Club ( for people with memory loss ) meets in the Session House once a week from 12 noon till 4p.m.
 The Friendship Group is run by a group of trained volunteers and headed by a professional nurse, also a volunteer.
 The aim of the Friendship Club is to provide stimulation for the members through a hot meal, afternoon tea, chat, music,craft work and other activities''.
-WE meet in the Session House on Thursdays from 11am till 4pm.
+We meet in the Session House on Thursdays from 11am till 4pm.

 This group meets for practice in the Sesion House on Monday evenings at 7pm under the leadership of Sandy Sinclair.
 If you are interested in joining this successful team, Sandy would be delighted to welcome you.